 A heat pump, solar PV and battery storage is heralded as the dream setup.

 You could even call it the Holy Trinity of Home Renewables!

 I am very lucky that I will have that setup very soon.

 The key to radiator sizing is to ensure the heat output of the radiator is capable of matching or exceeding the heat loss of the room.

 The challenge with heat pumps is that they work best at much lower flow temperatures than boilers do.
-The lower the flow temperature chosen, the lower the output of the radiator, but the higher the efficiency of the heat pump.
+The lower the flow temperature chosen, the lower the heat output of the radiator, but the higher the efficiency of the heat pump.

-So we need to find the lowest flow temperature that matches the heat loss of the room when it is -2.5 ℃ outside (or your own design temperature).
+So we need to find the lowest flow temperature that matches the heat loss of the room when it is -2.5 ℃ outside (or your own design outside temperature).

 Let’s take my lounge as an example.
 If you remember from the previous table, the heat loss of that room when -2.5 ℃ outside and 20.5 ℃ inside was 886 watts.